You can download the Government as 'Smart Client' Chapter 6 - Appendix as a PDF or find the full text below.

 Request for Proposal (RFP): This is between the tender development and tender evaluation stages in a procurement process and is the formal bid document issued by government.

-Request for Tender (RFT): Refers to a request for offer against a set of clearly defined and specified requirements.
-Tenderers are advised of all requirements involved, including the conditions of tendering and proposed contact conditions.
+Request for Tender (RFT): refers to a request for offer against a set of clearly defined and specified requirements.
+Tenderers are advised of all requirements involved, including the conditions of tendering and proposed contract conditions.

 Risk allocation: The allocation of responsibility for dealing with the consequences of each risk to one of the parties to the contract; or alternatively, agreeing to deal with a particular risk through a specified mechanism which may involve sharing that risk.

-Senior Responsible Officer (RSO): The SRO is the effective link between the organisation’s senior executive and the management of the project.
+Senior Responsible Owner (SRO): The SRO is the effective link between the organisation’s senior executive and the management of the project.
 The SRO is also a core member of the project steering committee, usually the Chair.
 The SRO has accountability and responsibility for the project.

 Stakeholder: People and groups who are affected by, or have a financial or practical interest in, the outcome of your project.

 Subcontractor: A firm or person (under contract to the main contractor) who performs work or who supplies and/or installs an item forming part of the works in the contract.
 The contractor is responsible for the selection, engagement, supervision, performance and payment of all subcontractors in accordance with the contract.
 Subcontractors do not include any firms or persons directly engaged and paid by the owner for work outside the contract.
 These are separate contracts.